haugenmitch/adventofcode2020/README.md

 ### Notes

 The conceit of this challenge is that the seat descriptions are essentially just binary.
 'B' and 'R' translate to 1 and 'F' and 'L' translate to 0.
 From there it's a simple matter of translating the strings to ints and finding the desired values.
+I could have done a binary search to speed up part 2, but ended up implementing the simplest system first.

 ### Solution, Part 1